-Randolph was still very much present in the Department, often working in his UCL office, which he kept until well into the noughties.
+However, Randolph was still very much present in the Department, often working in his UCL office, which he kept until well into the noughties.
 Greenbaum had employed me as a Research Assistant on the Survey, and everyone working there used Randolph’s room to make coffee and tea because it had a sink in the corner, a small fridge and a kettle.
 When he was there he didn’t mind people walking in and out to make themselves hot drinks, and it was at these times that I would often have a chat with him.

 One day we got talking about a topic that was then in the news and being debated in the Lords, namely sexual acts between men.
 We had different views on the issue, but he respected my opinion and invited me to attend the debate from the public gallery that night as his guest.
 It was quite a surreal event with grandees like the Chief Rabbi Immanuel Jacobovits and Margaret Thatcher holding forth on the matter.

 Randolph was a pioneer in a field that became known as Corpus Linguistics.
 Fascinated by the work he had observed at Brown University on written American English, he thought it would be a good idea to build a corpus of British English.
 This project was part of the Survey of English Usage which he founded in 1959 at Durham University, but brought to UCL in 1960.
-Randolph recognized that spoken English is primary and he ensured that his corpus contained large amounts of spoken English.
+Randolph recognized that spoken English is primary and he ensured that his corpus contained large amounts of spoken data.
 Recording this material was a major undertaking and a great achievement.
 We proudly display the reel-to-reel tape recorders that were used at the time in the Survey, and we even still have the original tapes, now long digitized, which we can’t bring ourselves to throw away.

 Quirk is best known as the first-named author of the mammoth Comprehensive grammar of the English language (CGEL) which was launched at a lavish event in the Institute of Education (now part of UCL) in 1984.
-Curiously, this was the first large-scale grammar of Present-Day English to be published in the 20th Century, based on insights from modern linguistics.
+Curiously, this was the first large-scale grammar of Present-Day English to be published in the 20th Century, that was based on insights from modern linguistics.
 Quirk knew Chomsky personally and was au fait with transformational grammar, though he was also critical of it: in a squib in the Journal of Linguistics in 1977 he criticized the notion of ‘trace’ that was, and still is, used in Chomskyan theory.
 To this day CGEL remains as one of only a handful of large-scale reference works for the grammar of contemporary English.
 It is still widely cited in many books and articles on the English language.